skmalm/animated-set/README.md

 ## Known Issues

+Rotating the device during Set animation breaks the Set game (probably need to override viewWillTransition to fix this).

 If a mixed splitview device is rotated from landscape to portrait while a Concentration game is being played, the game goes back to the theme chooser screen.

 ## Possible Improvements